braze-inc/braze-docs/_docs/_user_guide/administrative/manage_your_braze_users/company-wide_settings_management.md

 # Company Settings

-{:.subintro}
-The **Company Settings** page allows you to change the name of your company, set your time zone, and request to delete your company.<br><br>Only admins and users with explicit permissions to manage company settings will see this page.
+> The **Company Settings** page allows you to change the name of your company, set your time zone, and request to delete your company.<br><br>Only admins and users with explicit permissions to manage company settings will see this page.

 ### Consequences of switching your time zone